This post is brought to you as part of the coverage for the Grace Hopper Celebration, in Houston TX.

 If you can make things that you can show that helps.
 Even copying an existing game or modifying something else, but showing up with a lot of passion makes a difference.
 There are lots of women that didn’t have any gaming experience but wouldn’t stop knocking.
 Their passion was the driving factor that helped them through the door.

 Helen Chiang, Senior Director of Business and Strategy, Microsoft

 Advances in technology have made gaming accessible to more people.
 I can play games of Candy Crush with my mom or my son can build worlds in Minecraft.

 Don’t let the lack of a specific degree hold you back.
 I like to hire for passion over skills and experience.
-I think technical skills are things you can always learn and people can teach you over time.
-No one can teach you to develop that passion.
+I think technical skills are things you can always learn and people can teach you over time, but no one can teach you to develop that passion.

 Kiki Wolfkill, Executive Producer, 343 Industries, Microsoft

-Get your CS degree and figure out what your passionate about.
-We love a combination of CS and traditional skills in terms of film writing or story telling or user interaction design.
-Every one of those roles is a combination of technology and being great project manager or being able to tell a great story or composing amazing music.
+Get your CS degree and figure out what you’re passionate about.
+We love a combination of CS and traditional skills, in terms of film writing or story telling, or user-interaction design.
+Every one of those roles is a combination of technology and being a great project manager; or being able to tell a great story or compose amazing music.
 It’s an interesting combo of new and old.
-All of these traditional rules apply in terms of what makes a good story or what is a great composed environment.
+All of these traditional rules apply, in terms of what makes a good story or what is a great composed environment.

 Go out there and start making stuff.
 You can go to hackathons or game jams and team up with a handful of people really quickly.
 It helps you understand what your strengths are and what areas you may want to lean into.
-More importantly, It teaches you to work across disciplines because that’s the one thing about game development, it is every discipline collaborating and working together to solve problems and creating together.
-That’s a really gratifying dynamic that you can learn with three or four or 6 people at a game jam.
+More importantly, it teaches you to work across disciplines because that’s the one thing about game development, it is every discipline collaborating and working together to solve problems and creating together.
+That’s a really gratifying dynamic that you can learn with 3 or 4 or 6 people at a game jam.

 Shannon Loftis, General Manager for Studios 1st Publishing, Microsoft